 Term ends: 12-31-20

-Katie Roberts is currently a Senior Associate at Longenecker & Associates (L&A) – a small-woman owned consulting company based in Las Vegas, NV.
-She currently manages the company’s work on the environmental cleanup contract at Los Alamos National Laboratory (LANL).
+Katie Roberts is the Director of Regulatory Assurance at Longenecker & Associates (L&A) – a small-woman owned consulting company based in Las Vegas, NV.
+She currently manages the company’s environmental compliance and strategy work across the Department of Energy (DOE) complex.
 Prior to working at L&A, she was appointed by Governor Martinez as the Resource Protection Division Director for the New Mexico Environment Department (NMED).
 In this role, she served as Chair of the Petroleum Storage Tank Committee for the State of NM and was the New Mexico representative to the Rocky Mountain Low Level Waste Board.

-Katie and her husband, Tal-ee, and their dog, Diego, have lived in Santa Fe, NM for the past 15 years.
+Katie and her husband, Tal-ee, have lived in Santa Fe, NM for the past 15 years.
 They enjoy skiing, traveling, hiking and eating out in Santa Fe!
-Additionally, Katie was a former Division 1 soccer player, and still plays on a few teams near her home in Albuquerque.
+Additionally, Katie was a former Division 1 soccer player, and still attempts to play on a few teams near her home.

 Term ends: 12-31-21